leoki6/Digital-Communications/L7_DSSS_PN_Sequences/README.md

 We can an get more of an active modulation by speaking as shown below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L7_DSSS_PN_Sequences/Figures/A3_Modulation.png)

 To demodulate the signal we build a typical product detector which involves multiplying by the stolen PN sequence, and passing it through a filter.
 More interestingly, we can introduce a VCO to begin to jam the signal.
-By tuning the frequency and gain knobs of the adder where the DSSS signal and VCO interact we observe impacts to the signal, but we'll notice that these adjusts don't seem to impact the demodulated output much.
+By tuning the frequency and gain knobs of the adder where the DSSS signal and VCO interact we observe impacts to the signal, but we'll notice that these adjustments don't seem to impact the demodulated output much.
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L7_DSSS_PN_Sequences/Figures/A4_F_Adjust.png)

 Again, we don't see much of an impact even increasing the gain of the VCO.
 This is due to the PN sequence spreading the signal over a wide-frequency band.
 Thus, targetting only a specific frequency even with an increase in gain is not effective.